nbdc-datahub/hbcd-docs/docs/instruments/temp.md

 ## Instrument & Measure-Specific

 [Tabulated data](../datacuration/phenotypes.md) includes age variables quantifying the age of the child at the time of instrument administration.
-Similarly, metadata for [raw file-based data](../datacuration/file-based-data.md#raw-bids) (including MR, EEG, and wearable sensor recordings) report the age of the child at the time of data acquisition.
+Similarly, metadata for [raw file-based data](../datacuration/file-based-data.md#raw-bids) (including MR, EEG, and wearable sensor recordings) report the age of the child at the time of data acquisition (available within session and scan TSV metadata files - [see details](../datacuration/file-based-data.md#participant-session-scan-level-data)).
 With the exception of **Gestational Age at Administration** reported during the prenatal V01 visit, age variables are only available for visits V02 onward, post-birth.

-For file-based data, the age of the child at the time of data acquisition is reported in the session- and scan-level `.tsv` files that accompany these data ([see details](../datacuration/file-based-data.md#participant-session-scan-level-data)).

 <table class="compact-table-no-vertical-lines" style="width: 100%; border-collapse: collapse; table-layout: fixed; font-size: 15px;">
 <thead>